-An internal email from SPE’s cybersecurity investigators was made public and some are taking it as saying “It’s ok, it could have happened to anybody and there was nothing Sony could have done to stop it.
+There was one thing about the SPE breach that really had the cybersecurity community in quite a buzz.
+An internal email from SPE’s cybersecurity investigators was made public and some were taking it as saying “It’s ok, it could have happened to anybody and there was nothing Sony could have done to stop it.
 It’s not Sony’s fault.”

-That inference comes from statements in the email that refer to the attack as being unique andunprecedented with the malware being undetectable by industry standard antivirus software.
+That inference came from statements in the email that referred to the attack as being unique and unprecedented with the malware being undetectable by industry standard antivirus software.

-This kerfuffle brings to mind the bigger picture of cybersecurity.
+The kerfuffle that ensued brings to mind the bigger picture of cybersecurity.
 Things such as what I have been preaching about cybersecurity.
 What others have been preaching about cybersecurity.
 More directly, what our respective roles are when it comes to cybersecurity and where and how (or whether) we really provide value to our clients.

-Without opining on these statements relative to SPE or this particular breach event, I invite you to join me in considering how words such as unique and unprecedented, and concepts such as industry standard antivirus software fit into the bigger picture of cybersecurity.
+Without opining on the particular exculpatory statements relative to SPE or any other particular breach event, I invite you to join me in considering how words such as unique and unprecedented, and concepts such as industry standard antivirus software fit into the bigger picture of cybersecurity.
 For me, it began with a question: